indaniel/NUS-SDS-Datathon-Champion/LOAD_MODEL_INSTRUCTIONS.md

 ```

-# Expected Functions that are required and must be entered/run in the notebook (for SKLearn Pipeline to function)
+# Expected Function that must be copy-pasted and run in the Jupyter Notebook (for SKLearn Pipeline to function)
 ```python
 #Include Functions used in Pipeline
 def dropColumns(data, columns):